Symptoms and Testing

 If you can't contact your GP, contact your nearest respiratory clinic to make an appointment or call the NT COVID-19 hotline on 1800 008 002.

 All respiratory clinics are by appointment only.
 Do not turn up to any clinic without an appointment.

 Respiratory clinics in the Darwin and Palmerston region conducting testing for coronavirus include:

 - the Respiratory Clinic at Palmerston GP Super Clinic

 - 08 8919 8919 or schedule an appointment online

 Sat 10:15am – 1:30pm

-Access to the Pandemic Clinic at Royal Darwin Hospital and the drive-through testing clinic at the Howard Springs facility is by appointment only through the NT Centre for Disease Control.
+Access to the Pandemic Clinic at Royal Darwin Hospital is by appointment only through the NT Centre for Disease Control.
 Howard Springs clinic is temporarily closed.